BitGo/key-recovery-service-v2/README.md

 Key Recovery Service
 ====================
-The key recovery service dispenses extended public keys (xpubs) to requesters for use as backup keys in multisig wallets.
-Dispensed keys are compatible with all coins which implement the [BIP32 key derivation scheme](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki).
+The key recovery service dispenses cryptocurrency public keys to requesters for use as backup keys in multisig wallets.

+This project supports the following key schemes:
+ - [BIP32 Extended Public Keys](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki) -- compatible with Bitcoin, Ethereum, Litecoin, and most major cryptocurrencies)
+ - Stellar Keypairs -- compatible with Stellar Lumens

 This service implements: